ciresdem/cudem/docs/uncertainty.md

 For Raster data, we can either specify a band number or a separate raster file that contains the per-pixel uncertainty data.

-This is done automatically when using fetches modules as a datalist dataset-entry.
+This is applied automatically when using fetches modules as a datalist dataset-entry.

 #### Bathymetric Depth Uncertainty